sulu/sulu-ecommerce-docs/docs/shop/products/detailpage.rst

 --------------------

 All product detail pages provide the cart widget which enables the user to add a certain product to his shopping cart.
-The cart widget also displays the prodcut prices.
+The cart widget also displays the product prices.
 Prices means that there is generally a basic price, however there could also be a scale price.